 As a pen tester or red teamer, you’re no doubt familiar with the concept of automation.
-Writing scripts to automate common tasks and exploit vulnerabilities is essential to your success, and that’s where Bash comes in.
+Writing scripts to automate everyday tasks and exploit vulnerabilities is essential to your success, and that’s where Bash comes in.
 Whether you’re looking to brute force a password, execute a series of commands, or manipulate files and directories, Bash is the perfect language for the job.

 Basic Syntax